EvilBydoEmpire/xxvner/README.md

 #### Sources for all included corpora:

+ConLL2003 corpora omitted due to licensing issues, but it might be easy to find.

 https://github.com/juand-r/entity-recognition-datasets/tree/master/data/BTC
 Leon Derczynski, Kalina Bontcheva, and Ian Roberts: Broad Twitter Corpus: A Diverse Named Entity Recognition Resource.
 Proceedings of COLING, Osaka, Japan, 2016, pp. 1169-1179.